TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

+I worked at KnowRoaming as a co-op student from May 2014 to April 2015 (with 4 months of school in between).
+This was my first ever app design job, and had no supervision from a senior designer.
+This experience helped me learn and grow a lot as a designer.
+The following is an attempt to capture my design process at the time.

+---

 <a href="http://knowroaming.com" target="_blank">KnowRoaming</a> is a Toronto-based company looking to eliminate 'Bill Shock' induced by international roaming—that feeling you get when you realize just how much roaming can cost.
 Their Smart SIM Sticker, which sandwiches on top of your existing SIM card, acts as a second SIM while you're abroad.
 You are automatically connected to a local network through the Sticker, and pay only a small fee for roaming.
 The Smart Sticker comes with iOS and Android companion apps which are account management tools, used to to setup your account, manage your balance and check usage and roaming rates.

 <figure class='folio_image' id='img1'>